Pages: 24

 References

 Atkinson, R., 1999.
-Project management: cost, time and quality, two best guesses and a phenomenon, its time to accept other success criteria.
+Project management: cost, time, and quality, two best guesses and a phenomenon, it's time to accept other success criteria.
 International journal of project management, 17(6), pp.337-342.

 Atkinson, R., Crawford, L. and Ward, S., 2006.
 Fundamental uncertainties in projects and the scope of project management.
 International journal of project management, 24(8), pp.687-698.